bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-02-intro-to-the-cluster.md

 # The Software

-Cloudera Manager is deployed on the cluster to coordinate job submission,
+Cloudera Manager is deployed on the cluster to coordinate job submission, with the following services running on each node:

 - abd740
   * Cloudera Manager